navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

    Bandwidth configuration in the I2P Java installer.

-Click “Next” until you eventually reach the end of the installation process.
+Click **Next** until you eventually reach the end of the installation process.

 .. figure:: images/image67.png
    :width: 800